JohnCoconut/devops/kubernetes/coreos/README.md

 0. Hardware requirements: minimum 12 GB of RAM(I have 8GB RAM, it's not enough to run this cluster).

-1. notes.
+1. If entropy is low on VM, its performance will degrade heavily.
 Add `entropy` to VMs, `docker run --privileged -d harbur/haveged`

+2. Add hypervisor and other host IPs to openssl.cnf.
+Otherwise, we won't be able to access it from external environment.

-1. To create a `production-like` cluster, we set up 7 machines, 3 of them running etcd+master, 3 of them running nodes, and 1 as load balancer.
+3. To create a `production-like` cluster, we set up 7 machines, 3 of them running etcd+master, 3 of them running nodes, and 1 as load balancer.
   * core-master1 	(IP=10.0.0.61)
   * core-master2 	(IP=10.0.0.62)
   * core-master3 	(IP=10.0.0.63)